CBI Uncovers Massive NMC Inspection Fraud: 34 Booked Including Health Ministry & NMC Officials

 New Delhi, Updated on Jul 5, 2025 09:10 IST

-The NMC has moved swiftly to blacklist the implicated assessors and has blocked MBBS and postgraduate seat expansions for some of the colleges found to have engaged in unethical practices.
+NMC has blacklist implicated assessors and has blocked MBBS and postgraduate seat expansions for some colleges found engaged in unethical practices.

-The Central Bureau of Investigation (CBI) has booked 34 individuals, including officials from the Union Health Ministry, the National Medical Commission (NMC), and several private medical college administrators.
-The accused are part of an alleged network that manipulated the inspection and regulatory processes of medical institutions in exchange for bribes.
+Central Bureau of Investigation (CBI) has booked 34 people including officials from Union Health Ministry, National Medical Commission (NMC) and several private medical college administrators.
+TThese accused are part of an alleged network that manipulated inspection and regulatory processes of medical colleges in exchange for bribes.

-The FIR also names officials from the Health Ministry, including Poonam Meena, Dharamvir, and Piyush Malyan.
-Prominent figures from private institutions, such as D.P.
+FIR also names officials from Health Ministry, including Poonam Meena, Dharamvir, and Piyush Malyan.
+Some of the main players such as D.P.
 Singh of Tata Institute of Social Sciences (TISS), Mayur Raval of Gitanjali University, and Ravi Shankar Maharaj and Suresh Singh Bhadoria associated with SRIMSR and Index Medical College respectively, have also been booked.
-Additionally, individuals from Andhra Pradesh and other states were named for coordinating inspection frauds in their respective regions.
+Some individuals from Andhra Pradesh and other states were named for coordinating inspection frauds in their respective regions.

-The CBI is expected to widen its investigation in the coming weeks, with more arrests likely.
-Meanwhile, a special CBI court in Raipur is handling the remand proceedings of the arrested individuals.
-Legal experts anticipate that some of the accused may be charged under the Prevention of Corruption Act and other sections of the Indian Penal Code.
+CBI is expected to widen its investigation in the coming weeks, with more arrests likely.
+Meanwhile, a special CBI court in Raipur is handling remand proceedings of arrested individuals.

 Read More: